This is a guide for translators. In order to translate Hedgewars into another language you are going to need:

 , etc.), but don't forget to finish it later.

-groups, you can use two special characters:
+groups, you can use a couple of special characters:

 Don't forget to test these texts in-game to make sure everything looks fine.